pri22296/armine/README.rst

 Introduction
 **************************************************************************

-`armine` is a Association rule mining package for python 3.
+`armine` is a Association rule mining package for python3.
 It provides `ARM` class to generate association rules from a set of transactions.
 It also provides a `ARMClassifier` class which uses CBA2 algorithm to classify given data.